-This week in Scott’s spots, Scott Coghlan takes us to his hometown of Albany to tell us all about the awesome fishing on offer in such a beautiful part of WA.
-Albany has something for everyone to enjoy – landbased, from the boat or on the kayak.
-Read what he has to say below.
+In this week’s edition of Scott’s Spots, Western Angler editor Scott Coghlan takes us to his hometown of Albany to tell us all about the awesome fishing on offer in such a beautiful part of WA.
+From land-based fishing, wetting a line from the boat or casting from the kayak, Scott says Albany has something for every fisher to enjoy.

 It’s no secret that Albany is one of my favourite spots to wet a line, after all I moved back there a few years ago and the fishing was definitely one of the main attractions.